formancehq/stack/sdks/java/docs/TransactionsApi.md

 ## createTransaction

-> TransactionResponse createTransaction(ledger, postTransaction, preview)
+> CreateTransactionResponse createTransaction(ledger, postTransaction, preview)

 Create a new transaction to a ledger